milosz275/uav-collision-avoidance/docs/README.md

 **Description**:
 Stores the current state of the simulation - variables accessible to all components of the program.
 It supports both realtime and headless simulations.

+#### Properties:
+- `simulation_settings`: Simulation settings.
+- `is_realtime`: Flag representing if the simulation is running in real-time.
+- `avoid_collisions`: Flag representing if the simulation should avoid collisions.
+- `override_avoid_collisions`: Flag representing if the collision avoidance should be overridden.
+- `minimum_separation`: Minimum separation between aircrafts.
+- `physics_cycles`: Number of counted physics cycles.
+- `is_paused`: Flag representing if the simulation is paused.
+- `is_running`: Flag representing if the simulation is running.
+- `reset_demanded`: Flag representing if the simulation should be reset.
+- `pause_start_timestamp`: Time when the simulation was paused.
+- `time_paused`: Time the simulation was paused.
+- `adsb_report`: Flag representing if the ADS-B report should be printed.
+- `collision`: Flag representing if a collision has occurred.
+- `first_cause_collision`: Flag representing if the first aircraft caused a collision.
+- `second_cause_collision`: Flag representing if the second aircraft caused a collision.
+- `fps`: Number of frames per second (if GUI is initialized).

+> [!WARNING]
+> Documentation below is still in progress.

+#### Methods:
+- `__init__(simulation_settings : SimulationSettings, is_realtime : bool, avoid_collisions : bool) -> None`: Initializes a new simulation state instance.

 ---